 Jasmine (Jasminum) is a genus of shrubs and vines with about 200 species, native to tropical and warm temperate regions of the Old World.
 The majority of species grow as climbers on other plants or on structures.
 Jasmine flowers are white in most species, but with some species being yellow flowered.

 Jasmine is frequently used in aromatherapy.
-Jasmine aroma appears to have sedating and relaxing properties.
-Jasmine is a common fragrance used in perfumes.
+Jasmine aroma appears to have sedating and relaxing properties. it is a common fragrance used often in perfumes.

 Jasmine tea is sometimes made from green or pouchong (Chinese